podio/podio-objc-platform/authentication/index.md

 ## Automatically authenticate as an app

 Instead of explicitly authenticating as an app as shown in the example above, there is also an option to automatically authenticate as an app.
-This means that instead of choosing yourself when to authenticate the app, you simply provide PodioKit with the app ID and token and it will automatatically handle the authentication step when you try to make an API operation.
+This means that instead of choosing yourself when to authenticate the app, you simply provide PodioPlatformKit with the app ID and token and it will automatatically handle the authentication step when you try to make an API operation.
 This is usually the prefereable option as it means you do not have to handle the authentication step yourself.
 To authenticate automatically, just make the following call after setting up your API key and secret:

 {% highlight objective-c %}
-[PodioKit authenticateAutomaticallyAsAppWithID:123456 token:@"my-app-token"];
+[PodioPlatformKit authenticateAutomaticallyAsAppWithID:123456 token:@"my-app-token"];
 {% endhighlight %}

 ## Saving and restoring a session across app launches

-If your app is terminated, the shared `PKTClient` instance will no longer have a token once your app is re-launced.
+If your app is terminated, the shared `PKCClient` instance will no longer have a token once your app is re-launced.
 This means that if you want the previous user session to live on, you need to store the authentication token in the Keychain when it changes and restore it from the Keychain when the app is re-launced.
-Luckily, PodioKit can take care of that for you!
+Luckily, PodioPlatformKit can take care of that for you!

-PodioKit provides a protocol called `PKTTokenStore` and a concrete class `PKTKeychainTokenStore` which stores the token in the iOS or OS X Keychain.
+PodioPlatformKit provides a protocol called `PKCTokenStore` and a concrete class `PKCKeychainTokenStore` which stores the token in the iOS or OS X Keychain.
 All you need to do is add the following line after your call to `-setupWithAPIKey:secret:` in `-application:didFinishLaunchingWithOptions:`:

 {% highlight objective-c %}
 ...
-// [PodioKit setupWithAPIKey:PODIO_API_KEY secret:];
+// [PodioPlatformKit setupWithAPIKey:PODIO_API_KEY secret:];

-[PodioKit automaticallyStoreTokenInKeychainForCurrentApp];
+[PodioPlatformKit automaticallyStoreTokenInKeychainForCurrentApp];
 // or
-[PodioKit automaticallyStoreTokenInKeychainForServiceWithName:@"MyApp"];
+[PodioPlatformKit automaticallyStoreTokenInKeychainForServiceWithName:@"MyApp"];
 ...
 {% endhighlight %}

-This line takes care of configuring the shared `PKTClient` instance with an instance of `PKTKeychainTokenStore` and restores any previous token from the Keychain.
-If you want to expliticly restore the token, you can call the `restoreTokenIfNeeded` method on `PKTClient` directly.
-If you are feeling real adventurous you can even implement your own class conforming to `PKTTokenStore` to store the token anywhere other than the Keychain.
-You can then set the `tokenStore` property on the shared `PKTClient` instance like:
+This line takes care of configuring the shared `PKCClient` instance with an instance of `PKCKeychainTokenStore` and restores any previous token from the Keychain.
+If you want to expliticly restore the token, you can call the `restoreTokenIfNeeded` method on `PKCClient` directly.
+If you are feeling real adventurous you can even implement your own class conforming to `PKCTokenStore` to store the token anywhere other than the Keychain.
+You can then set the `tokenStore` property on the shared `PKCClient` instance like:

 {% highlight objective-c %}
 ...
-[PKTClient currentClient].tokenStore = [[MYOwnTokenStore alloc] init];
+[PKCClient currentClient].tokenStore = [[MYOwnTokenStore alloc] init];
-[[PKTClient currentClient] restoreTokenIfNeeded];
+[[PKCClient currentClient] restoreTokenIfNeeded];
 ...
 {% endhighlight %}